amitverma2699/Medicine_Recommendation_System/README.md

 # Medicine Recommendation System

-A data-driven solution to revolutionize healthcare by offering personalized diagnostics, treatment recommendations, and predictive health analytics.
+A data-driven solution to revolutionize healthcare by predicting diseases from symptoms and recommending personalized treatments using advanced machine learning models.

 ## 🔬 Project Overview